Proposed rules for drones in Canada

 However, you will need to apply for an SFOC for any operations that are not covered by the proposed regulations.
 For example, you will need an SFOC if you intend to operate a drone out of sight or if your drone weighs more than 25 kg.

 We’ll publish the final regulations in the Canada Gazette, Part II in 2018.
 The exact publication date is undecided.
+In the meantime, please follow the rules for recreational drones or get permission to fly your drone if you fly for work or research.

 Knowledge test and pilot permit